wann100/MyCrYptoPOS/README.md

 # Electron React Webpack Typescript - Boilerplate (2020)

-Minimal boilerplate for writing Desktop Applications using Electron, React, Webpack & TypeScript.
+Minimal boilerplate for writing Desktop Applications using Electron, React, Redux, Webpack & TypeScript.

-This project makes use of latest packages like `electron`, `react`, `typescript` & `webpack` to serve the best environment for development.
+This project makes use of latest packages like `electron`, `react`, `redux`, `typescript` & `webpack` to serve the best environment for development.

 <br>